 Optimising mental and physical health whilst travelling: a nutritional approach

-Nutritionist Tracey Randell explores the evidence on dietary choice and anxiety & depression as well as sharing compelling research in key areas such as the gut-brain link (how gut bacteria increase anxiety and stress) nutrient deficiencies & poor brain function and how to enhance neuroplasticity (brain repair) with diet.
-Whilst travelling can present some challenges in respect of following a healthy dietary regime, simple meal choices can enhance mental and physical performance, learn how!
+Nutritionist Tracey Randell explored the evidence on dietary choice and anxiety & depression as well as sharing compelling research in key areas such as the gut-brain link (how gut bacteria increase anxiety and stress) nutrient deficiencies & poor brain function and how to enhance neuroplasticity (brain repair) with diet.
+Whilst travelling can present some challenges in respect of following a healthy dietary regime, simple meal choices can enhance mental and physical performance.

-Rachel McGuinness Chief Vitality Officer at Wake Up with Zest advises on how your travellers can improve their sleep patterns and minimise jet lag to arrive ready to do business.
+Rachel McGuinness Chief Vitality Officer at Wake Up with Zest advised on how your travellers can improve their sleep patterns and minimise jet lag to arrive ready to do business.
 Everything you want to know about sleep, but were afraid to ask!
-Rachel will get into the nitty gritty of sleep, explain the science behind it, why sleep is essential for health and how jet lag affects the body.
+Rachel got into the nitty gritty of sleep, explain the science behind it, why sleep is essential for health and how jet lag affects the body.

 Creating and Implementing Wellbeing Programs

-Wayne Campbell, Managing Director, Healthy Performance Ltd gives a step-by-step guide on how delegates can create and implement an employee health and wellbeing strategy that delivers results.
+Wayne Campbell, Managing Director, Healthy Performance Ltd gave a step-by-step guide on how delegates can create and implement an employee health and wellbeing strategy that delivers results.

 Making wellbeing work for business

-Steve Dunn, Chairman, Well Intelligence explains that whilst wellbeing is being acknowledged everywhere, how do you begin to create and implement wellbeing best practice in your organisation?
+Steve Dunn, Chairman, Well Intelligence explained that whilst wellbeing is being acknowledged everywhere, how do you begin to create and implement wellbeing best practice in your organisation?

 Using Heart Rate Variability to assess Wellbeing